145

 Denatured Whey Proteins

 When we heat the ice cream mix, some of the whey proteins in the milk undergo partial unfolding and begin to form a network similar to those formed by hydrocolloids.
-This process in called “denaturing” and will help stabilize the ice cream in a similar way too.

-However, the stabilization is not nearly as powerful as the hydrocolloid's and should be seen as an addition to rather than an alternative.
+However, the stabilization is not nearly as powerful as the hydrocolloid's, and should be seen as an addition to rather than an alternative.

 How to use stabilizers